enthought/enable/docs/source/kiva/state.rst

 current path and stroked.

 .. literalinclude:: state_ex.py
-  :lines: 18-25
+  :lines: 17-24
   :linenos:
   :lineno-match:

-After leaving the ``with`` block, the state is now restored to its default.
-A line is drawn from some point 20 units away from the origin -- which was displaced by the default scale and translate -- to a point which is next to the rectangle that was drawn a few lines above.
+After leaving the first ``with`` block, the state is now restored to its default.
+A new ``with`` block is entered and the current transformation matrix is modified with the same rotation as the first drawing block, but a *different* translation is applied.
+The line properties are unchanged and so use the defaults set at the top.

 .. literalinclude:: state_ex.py
-  :lines: 27-29
+  :lines: 26-31
   :linenos:
   :lineno-match: